vboyev-MSFT/defender-docs/defender-endpoint/mde-plugin-wsl.md

    :::image type="content" source="media/mdeplugin-wsl/wsl-health-check-overview.png" alt-text="Screenshot showing status in PowerShell output." lightbox="media/mdeplugin-wsl/wsl-health-check-overview.png":::

+### WSL1 vs WSL2

-2. Microsoft Defender Endpoint for WSL supports Linux distributions running on WSL 2.
+- Microsoft Defender Endpoint plug-in for WSL supports Linux distributions running on WSL 2.
 If they're associated with WSL 1, you might encounter issues.
 Therefore, it's advised to disable WSL 1.
 To do so with the Intune policy, perform the following steps:

    1. Go to your [Microsoft Intune admin center](https://intune.microsoft.com).